 Please allow yourself ample time to fill out paperwork.

 Everyone will do a cold reading from the show they are auditioning for.

-You must prepare 16 bars of a song that shows your strengths.
+Please prepare 16-32 bars of a song that showcases your strengths.

 Please bring a backing track.
 NO ACAPELLA!

 You will also do a group dance if you are auditioning for our musicals that will be pitched at all capabilites.

 Using a play within a play concept, it focuses on a group of five ragtag homeless musicians known as the City Weeds who periodically transforms a street corner under the foot of the Brooklyn Bridge into a stage where they present their play about Parisian singer Brooklyn, named after the New York City borough from which her wayward father Taylor hailed.
 Orphaned when her depressed mother Faith hangs herself, the girl in quick succession is sent to live in a convent where she discovers her vocal talents, becomes a star, performs at Carnegie Hall, sets out in search of her father (who she discovers is a drug-addicted Vietnam War vet), and engages in a competition with local diva Paradice at Madison Square Garden.

 Taylor Collins - A strung-out rock & roll singer.

 Streetsinger - A soulful father figure.

 Brooklyn - A young, talented singer looking for her long lost father.